jcvignoli/lumiere-movies/README.md

 If Polylang is installed, new features for taxonomy are added, such as selecting a specific installed language to show in taxonomy pages.

+### Can I change the size of the poster pictures?

+Sure thing, just untick 'Display only thumbnail' in general admin options, and insert the size in pixels of the picture.

+### Can I change the size of the popups?

+Sure thing, just fill in the width and heigth in general admin options.

+### Can I change the color themes of the popups or inside the posts?

+Sure thing, just select one of the theme available in general admin options, either in 'plain page' or 'popup' sections.

+### Can I add or remove the data details, such as director or year of release?

+Sure thing, you can also modify the order of these details.
+Just take a look at data management options.

 ### Known issues

 * None.